-Prepaid expenses recorded on the government-wide financial statements represent payments made to vendors for services that will benefit periods beyond December 31, 2020.
-The Fire District had no prepaid expenses as of December 31, 2020.
+Prepaid expenses recorded on the government-wide and governmental fund financial statements represent payments made to vendors for services that will benefit periods beyond December 31, 2021.
+The Fire District had prepaid expenses in the amount of \$1,011.30 related to payroll as of December 31, 2021.